Bradfield/algos/book/lists/implementing-an-ordered-list.md

 are searching for, the search can stop and return `False`.
 There is no way the item could exist further out in the linked list.

-![Searching an Ordered Linked List](figures/ordered-list-search.png)
+![Searching an ordered linked
+list](figures/ordered-list-search.png)

 Below we provide an adaptation of the `search` method from our `UnorderedList` class to take advantage of this optimization.